Xamla/xamla_egomo/egomo_node/README.md

 out1 | 0 or 1 | Turns on/off device at this board output (e.g. led, ir-led ord laser)
 out2 | 0 or 1 | Turns on/off device at this board output (e.g. led, ir-led ord laser)

 Notice that you should reset the gripper before use.
-While initializing the gripper moves.
+During initialization the gripper moves.
 Here are two examples of valid calls of the service from the terminal.

     rosservice call /XamlaEgomo/SendCommand "reset" 0
     rosservice call /XamlaEgomo/SendCommand "pos_cmd" 0.05